gnk-softworks/narvik/docs/pages/guides/additional-session-data.md

 ---
-title: "Guide: Custom Session Data"
+title: "Guide: Additional Session Data"
 ---

-# Custom Session Data
+# Additional Session Data

 Narvik uses the session object to track and validate requests made by authenticated users.
 The session object is created and stored on login, validated on every request, and then deleted on log out.
 The session object has the following interface: